 This is an example of displaying long-term system-level operation and detailed signal waveforms at the same time for debugging a system where software is executed by a CPU to control the entire system.
 By probing the value of the CPU address bus and the signal indicating the operating status of the IPs connected to the bus, the operating sequence of the entire system including the software can be verified.

-- Actual operation and events detected by the probe
+• Actual operation timing and events detected by the VSTAR probes

-This is an example of applying VSTAR’s rule extraction of signal states transitions to the detection of data change regularity.
-Due to a defect in the image processing pipeline circuit, pixel data omission and duplication may occur.
-Even if the number of pixel data in one line (in one frame) is correct and there is an error only in the pixel data, VSTAR can analyzes it.
+This is an example of applying VSTAR’s rule generation from signal states transitions to the detection of data change regularity.
+Due to defect in the image processing pipeline circuit, pixel data omission and duplication may occur.
+VSTAR analyzes even if the number of pixel data in one line (in one frame) is correct and there is an error only in the pixel data.

-- Use VSTAR to probe the input / output data of each module that makes up the image processing pipeline circuit.
+• Adds VSTAR probes to monitor the input / output data of each module